HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 ### Usage of `rel=preconnect`

 Media assets can be stored either locally, or on an Image CDN.
 The way assets are optimized, transformed and delivered to the end user highly depends on the appropriate technique used.
-When including images from another domain, the 'rel=preconnect' attribute can be used on a `<link>` element to give browsers an opportunity to initiate DNS connections before they are needed.
+When including images from another domain, the `rel=preconnect` attribute can be used on a `<link>` element to give browsers an opportunity to initiate DNS connections before they are needed.
 While this is a relatively cheap operation, there could be situations when the additional CPU time spent establishing such connections delays other work.

 {{ figure_markup(
   caption="Mobile pages using preconnect.",